top of page

 Anyway, I grabbed the headphones immediately and got down to using them.
 Be it a podcast, an Audible narration, or just some music while doing my chores — I always had them on, head bobbing from side to side, cocooned in my own little world.

-Then, after a few weeks, the newness wore off, and I was back to grabbing my regular pods before heading out for a run or slipping into my usual routine.
+Then, after a few weeks, the newness wore off.
+I was back to grabbing my regular pods before heading out for a run or slipping into my usual routine.

-My dad fell sick early this year, and in the midst of caring for and tending to him, I forgot all about their existence.
+My dad fell sick early this year.
+In the midst of caring for and tending to him, I forgot all about their existence.
 My walks turned into something different — fingers clasped in prayer, whispering healing mantras, wishing with every breath for his recovery.

 My dad passed on.
 Many months later, I was back at work after a hiatus and desperately needed my pods — or the big ones — to help me segue back into hours of focus and unwavering attention.
 I chanced upon the headphones, lying buried under the tchotchkes in my cupboard — a quiet relic from another time.